wangjenn/dsp/05a-python.md

 Explain list comprehensions.
 Give examples and show equivalents with `map` and `filter`.
 How do their capabilities compare?
 Also demonstrate set comprehensions and dictionary comprehensions.

->> **List comprehension**: List comprehensions are a tool for transforming one list into another list.
+>> **List comprehension**: List comprehension is a tool for transforming one list into another list.
+A list comprehension provides a compact way of mapping a list into another list by applying a function to each of the elements of the list.
 Every list comprehension can be rewritten as a for loop but not every for loop can be rewritten as a list comprehension.

 >>- **Map and Filter Example**:
 ```